-Have you heard about the new T levels?
+Have you heard about the new T Levels?
 The government has described them as ‘the biggest overhaul of post-school education in 70 years'.
 But what are they?
-And how will they affect training and apprenticeships in the hair, beauty and barbering industry?
+And how will they affect training and apprenticeships in the hairdressing, beauty and barbering industry?

 This blog post covers: